 A Swedish study published in 2021 found that co-sleeping was becoming more popular as more parents turned to bed-sharing to get a decent night’s sleep.

-UNICEF UK has developed easy to understand co-sleeping guidelines to help professionals better understand the evidence around infant sleep safety and the risk of SIDS.
+UNICEF UK has developed easy-to-understand safe sleeping guidelines to help professionals better understand the evidence around infant sleep safety and the risk of Sudden Infant Death Syndrome (SIDS).

-Perhaps most importantly though, these guidelines provide ways to best relay that information to parents to help them make safe and informed decisions.
+Perhaps most importantly, though, these guidelines provide ways to relay that information to parents, to help them make safe and informed decisions.
 Most sleep-related infant deaths are avoidable and it is hoped that safe sleep guidelines will reduce the number of deaths.

-Co-sleeping often refers to bed-sharing, but sometimes people use the term to mean sleeping in close proximately, but on different sleep surfaces.
-The UNICEF UK guidelines use the term co-sleeping interchangeably with bed-sharing which is what is used in this article as well.
+Co-sleeping often refers to bed-sharing but sometimes people use the term to mean sleeping in close proximity but on different sleep surfaces.
+The UNICEF UK guidelines use the term ‘co-sleeping’ interchangeably with ‘bed-sharing’.

-According to the UNICEF guidelines, which are based on many evidenced-based research studies and publications, co-sleeping can be a safe option in many situations.
+According to the UNICEF guidelines, based on many evidence-based research studies and publications, co-sleeping can be a safe option in many situations.
 However, there are also situations in which co-sleeping isn’t safe.